obvonage/deved-platform/content/blog/en/create-a-static-site-using-vitepress-for-beautiful-help-documentation.md

 ![First Launch of VitePress](/content/blog/create-a-static-site-using-vitepress-for-beautiful-help-documentation/helloworld.gif "helloworld.gif")

 Congrats!
-Our app is running now, and you can already notice some of the features and functionality we received using VitePress.
+Our app is running now, and you can already notice some of the features and functionality we received using VitePress, such as:

 * Responsive site with animations